volopasse/Ramblings-of-a-hackintosher/Hardware.md

   - Qualcomm Atheros Killer E2400
   - Qualcomm Atheros Killer E2500

-  Stay away from mainboard have wifi/bt built-in, it's hard to make it working with macOS
+  Stay away from mainboards that have wifi/bt built-in, as it's hard to make them work with macOS.

 - **Thunderbolt port:** Intel controller only

-  Other controllers: Some report says ASMedia Thunderbolt controller working with macOS too, but I'm not 100% sure about it
+  Other controllers: Some reports say ASMedia Thunderbolt controller works with macOS too, but I'm not 100% sure about it.

 - **USB port:** Use Intel controller to prevent sleep/wake problem